 I remember when we were first starting out in our career as photographers.
-We were 20 and 22 years old at the time.
+We were 20 and 23 years old at the time.
 I’d just graduated from university and was working at a secondary school full time.
 Sam had just finished a graphic design course and was working part time as a delivery driver.
-We were both still living at home with our parents, working from Sam’s bedroom in the evenings and on days off.
+We were both still living at home with our parents, working from Sam’s bedroom in the evenings and on our days off.
 I constantly worried about being taken seriously.
 Looking too young to be running my own business and feeling too young perhaps.

 In retrospect we were in such a rush.
 In a rush to leave our mundane day jobs behind and pursue our passion.
-In a rush to be able to say to potential clients “Yes, this is our full time job”.
+We were in a rush to be able to say to potential clients “Yes, this is our full time job”.
 In a rush to rub shoulders (literally and metaphorically) with other photographers who’d work we’d long admired.
 We were in such a rush to prove ourselves in the early days that the bigger picture never came into it.

 We blogged like we knew what we were talking about.
 Jumped feet first into projects that benefited everyone but us.
-We gave “expert” advice with a whole year’s experience under our belts.
+We enthusiastically gave “expert” advice with a whole year’s experience under our belts.
 When we look back now, we cringe massively at everything we thought we knew and how certain we were about everything we were doing.
 We didn’t have any idea what being a full time photographer really meant.
 How could we, when our biggest expense was investing in a new lens?
 There were no mortgages or real bills to pay.
 Nothing and no one relying on us to succeed.
 And if it all went wrong we still had a warm bed at home.
 We were never going to starve.

 We did eventually quit our day jobs and we were far from silly about it.
 We’d made plans and done the maths a million times- but even so, we’d never even really considered what it meant to be self employed.
 We hadn’t considered how much more difficult “adulting” can be as a self employed person.
 How it could affect your ability to get a mortgage or credit.
 How many more hoops you’d need to jump through to rent a house or take out a loan for example.

 The rush to live the dream as it was then very much clouded the long term goals.
-Thankfully, we were fortunate enough to have our own flat by the time we gave up our day jobs, but had we not I do seriously worry that things may have panned out very differently for us.
+Thankfully, we were fortunate enough to have our own flat by the time we gave up our day jobs, but had we not, I do seriously worry that things may have panned out very differently for us.
 Would we have ever stood a chance of getting on the housing ladder?

 So if I could go back and give our younger, newer to photography selves a bit of advice, it would be this.